-In May 2013, the Vermont Attorney General's Office filed a consumer protection lawsuit against MPHJ Technologies.
+In May 2013, the Vermont Attorney General's Office filed a consumer protection lawsuit against MPHJ Technologies Investments, LLC.
 As is typical in consumer enforcement cases, the AG filed suit in state court.
 The complaint alleged straightforward consumer protection claims: that the letters sent to Vermont businesses and nonprofits were deceptive and constituted an unfair trade practice.
 The AG did not contest the validity of MPHJ's patents - that's a matter of federal law.
-Rather, the AG's lawsuit alleged that the letters contained statements that were false, deceptive, and likely to mislead the recipients - including the threat of imminent litigation and representations about other businesses obtaining and paying for licenses.

 I was the lead attorney in that litigation until I left the AG's office in late 2016.
 I'd like to briefly describe the history of that litigation, because it highlights the point I made earlier: most businesses cannot take on the risk of litigation in this area.
 The AG's office had three attorneys working on the case, which lasted for four years.
 It was filed in state court, removed to federal court, remanded to state court, appealed to the Federal Circuit, which upheld the remand; removed a second time to federal court, remanded a second time, and appealed a second time to the Federal Circuit, which again upheld the remand.
 MPHJ also filed a separate lawsuit against the Attorney General in federal court.
-I was also originally named as a defendant in that case, but that claim was later dropped.
 The cases were settled in 2017.
 It took substantial resources to pursue this litigation - indeed, it was a lot for our office, which was small by national standards.
 A small business could not sustain that kind of litigation - the cost would be ruinous.